fgauna12/fgauna12.github.io/_posts/2020-02-07-managing-feature-flags-through-terraform-cloud.md

 Select GitHub as the Version Control System.

-Choose the repository you forked from above.
+Choose the repository you forked.

-Then give the workspace a new and create.
+Then give the workspace a name and create.

 It will take a minute.